loccount counts source lines of code (ignoring blank lines and comments) for many, many languages.

 -

-loccount has very, very broad coverage of programming languages, document markups, and configuration formats; over 400 different kinds.
+loccount has very, very broad coverage of programming languages, document markups.
+Here’s a comparison:

 -